IaaS Cloud Ecosystem

 What are the main benefits of the IaaS cloud ecosystem?

-The IaaS cloud ecosystem offers scalability, cost efficiency, flexibility, and global accessibility, making it ideal for businesses of all sizes.
+The IaaS cloud ecosystem offers scalability, cost efficiency, flexibility, global reach, and robust security, making it ideal for businesses of all sizes.

 How does the IaaS cloud ecosystem compare to other cloud models?